Amazon Pay customer experience

 - If the Synchronous type of authorization request is used, the order status almost instantly becomes one of the following:

 - “Authorized” (= successful authorization, possible in “Authorization then capture” capture mode);

 - “Processed” (= successful authorisation and capture, possible in “Immediate Charge” capture mode);

 - If the Asynchronous type of authorization request is used, the order initially gets the status ”Queued”, and, a few minutes later, when the store receives the payment request processing status from Amazon through the Instant Payment Notification (IPN) service, this order status is updated to either “Authorized”/”Processed” (dependes on the Capture mode) or “Declined”.

-When the order is created, appropriate order notifications are sent to the email addresses of the buyer and the store’s orders department in accordance with your store’s “General settings :: Email notifications options” configuration.
+When the order is created, appropriate order notifications are sent to the email addresses of the buyer and the store’s orders department in accordance with your store’s Store setup -> Email notifications configuration (see more info about email configuration in Email notifications: setup and maintenance).
 When the payment’s status in Amazon Pay transitions as a part of the payment process (for example, when you capture a previously authorized amount or issue a refund), appropriate notifications are sent as well.